jcarlos-prieto/niliBOX/resources/API.md

 ## Core class names
 These C++ graphical classes inherit the class QWidget and extend the standard functionality to make them adjust to the theme selected.
 The purpose is to provide a consistent look and feel between the core application and the modules.
 When these classes are used in the core application to create a new object, they are always given a name.
 These names are fixed in the application (unless it is modified).
-The possible object name are listed in the next section [Core object names](#core-object-names).
+The possible object names are listed in the next section [Core object names](#core-object-names).
 The appearence of these controls is modified by the theme properties also listed here.
 For a description of the available theme properties, check the section [Theme properties](#theme-properties).
 <table>
 <thead>